honza-kasik/honza-kasik.github.io/_posts/2018-10-16-back-up-configuration-using-stow-and-git.md

 - stow
 - simple hack
 ---
 After I got new work laptop, I needed to transfer some configuration files to it from the old one.
-This introduced an opportunity to finaly start versioning it and also providing more flexible backup handle.
+This introduced an opportunity to start versioning it, and also providing more flexible backup handle, finally.
 It surely is not a good idea to set version control above whole `$HOME`.
-When looking after solution to this problem I stumbled upon GNU Stow.
+When looking for solution to this problemi, I stumbled upon GNU Stow.

 Let's say your `$HOME` looks like this: